KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_LoaderScript.jpg     |
 +--------------------------------------------------------------+

-The *Loader Script* component is providing the bridge between **sIBL_GUI** and the 3d packages.
+The *Loader Script* Component is providing the bridge between **sIBL_GUI** and the 3d packages.
 It parses the selected Ibl Set, extracts data from it, and feeds the selected Template with those data resulting in a loader script that can be executed by the 3d package.

 Interactions:

 -  **Output Loader Script Push Button**: Outputs the loader script to the output directory.
 -  **Send To Software Push Button**: Sends a command to the 3d package that will execute the loader script.
--  **Software Port Spin Box**: Communication port of the host running the target 3d package.
--  **Ip Adress Line Edit**: Ip address of the host running the target 3d package.
 -  **Convert To Posix Paths Check Box (Windows Only)**: Windows paths will be converted to Unix paths, drive letters will be trimmed.

 Addons Functionalities: